-- Do not operate the environmental control system with substances, or under conditions, which can cause a risk of explosion, implosion, or the release of gases. - Use a compressed gas supply in a well-ventilated area.
+- Do not operate the environmental control system with substances or under conditions that can cause a risk of explosion, implosion, or the release of gases. - Use compressed gas supplies in a well-ventilated area.
 The instrument is not airtight.
 Gas can escape into the atmosphere surrounding the instrument.
-When you use potentially toxic gas, observe the cautionary procedures your safety officer defines to maintain a safe work environment, such as the use of an automatic warning system. - Use only the compressed gas supplies described in this guide, which are CO2, N2, and compressed air.
-Do not attempt to connect a pure O2 tank or any other gas supply to the instrument.
+When you use potentially toxic gas, observe the cautionary procedures defined by your safety officer to maintain a safe work environment, such as the use of an automatic warning system. - Use only the compressed gases described in this guide, which are CO2, N2, and compressed air.
+NEVER attempt to connect a pure O2 tank or any other unsupported gas supply to the instrument.

 WARNING!
 BIOHAZARD.
-It is your responsibility to decontaminate components of the instrument before you return parts to Molecular Devices for repair.
+You are responsible for decontaminating all instrument components before returning parts to Molecular Devices for repair.
 Molecular Devices does not accept items that have not been decontaminated where it is applicable to do so.
 If parts are returned, they must be enclosed in a sealed plastic bag stating that the contents are safe to handle and are not contaminated.